-Deaths From Gun Violence: How The U.S. Compares To The Rest Of The World
+Deaths From Gun Violence: How The U.S. Compares With The Rest Of The World

-Editor's Note: This story was originally published in October and has been republished with updates in the wake of the shooting Wednesday in Florida.

 It was the deadliest school shooting since a gunman took 26 lives at Sandy Hook Elementary in Newton, Conn.
-On Wednesday, a shooter killed at least 17 people at Marjory Stoneman Douglas High School in Parkland, Florida.
+On Wednesday, a shooter killed at least 17 people at Marjory Stoneman Douglas High School in Parkland, Fla.

 The Florida shooting is the latest reminder of the persistent gun violence in the United States.
 Rates of gun deaths in the U.S. are far greater than in much of the rest of the world.

-Note: Editor's note: This story was originally published in October and has been republished with updates following the shooting Wednesday in Florida.